mjpitz/myago/ulid/README.md

 Generate method.
 It's important to call the BaseGenerator's Generate method, otherwise the skew and timestamp bits won't be set properly.

+Unlike the canonical [ULID](https://github.com/ulid/spec), this version holds a placeholder byte for major clock skews which can often occur in distributed systems.
+The wire format is as follows: `[ skew ][ millis ][ payload ]`

+    - `skew` - 1 byte used to handle major clock skews (reserved, unused)
+    - `millis` - 6 bytes of a unix timestamp (should give us until the year 10k or so)
+    - `payload` - N bytes for the payload

 ## Usage

 ```go